-The Dean of Admission and Financial Aid is responsible for enrollment management, the recruitment and admission of new students, including individuals transferring from another institution of higher education, as well as financial aid.
+The Vice President for Enrollment Management is responsible for enrollment management, the recruitment and admission of new students, including individuals transferring from another institution of higher education, as well as financial aid.
 In addition, the Dean is responsible for admissions publications, campus visitation programs for prospective students, and campus tour guides.
-The admissions staff and the Associate Dean of Financial Aid report to the Dean of Admission and Financial Aid.
+The admissions staff and the Associate Dean of Financial Aid report to the Vice President for Enrollment Management.

-Following consultation with the Chief Business Officer and Treasurer and the Vice President for Student Affairs and Dean of Students, the Dean of Admission and Financial Aid evaluates and then recommends to the President plans (both short-term and long-range) for financial aid and enrollment management.
+Following consultation with the Chief Business Officer and Treasurer and the Vice President for Student Affairs and Dean of Students, Vice President for Enrollment Management evaluates and then recommends to the President plans (both short-term and long-range) for financial aid and enrollment management.